Floating Office Rotterdam

-The sensors and valves are connected to BACnet, which makes it easy to collect the data and optimize the environment.
-Moreover, the 6-way pressure independent valves (EPIVs) effectively replace as many as four 2-way valves, ensuring that hot and cold water never mix.
-Its pressure release function can quickly react to, and compensate for, changes in pressure caused by differences in water temperature.
+The sensors and valves are connected to BACnet, which makes it easy to collect the data and optimise the environment.
+Moreover, the 6-way pressure-independent valves (EPIVs) effectively replace as many as four 2-way valves, ensuring that hot and cold water never mix.
+Its pressure-release function can quickly react to, and compensate for, changes in pressure caused by differences in water temperature.
 Since sub-metering is now often a requirement in environmentally friendly buildings, a Belimo Energy Valve™ is installed in the chilled water and central heating pipes for any part of the building that uses up more than 5 percent of the total energy, making it possible to monitor different areas separately.

 Belimo Energy Valve™: Measuring, Controlling, Dynamic Balancing and Energy Monitoring